-M. RAKO FABIONAR is a facilitator, educator, and cultural worker with a passion for creating transformational spaces for people to experience deeper connection, novel insight, and greater well-being.
+M. RAKO FABIONAR is a teacher, facilitator, and consultant with a passion for creating transformational spaces for people to experience deeper connection, insight, and well-being.
 He is sought after for his healing presence and capacity to support individuals and groups during times of transition.

 Rako believes that individual and systemic change requires us to address our challenges or wounds, especially those which persist from generation to generation.
 Without skillful intervention, these collective traumas adversely - sometimes even perversely - shape our behavioral and institutional patterns, extending this impact to our intimate relationships, families, workplaces, communities, and the Earth as a whole.

 Rako's facilitation and design work is guided by principles of connection, equity, and generativity.
 He has created diversity centers and leadership programs for universities and other learning organizations, and has trained people across sectors in whole systems approaches to inclusivity, leadership, and organizational design.
 Rako has coached and worked closely with students, entrepreneurs, artists, activists, and political operatives within the USA, Central America, UK, and Middle East, and advised professionals from Google, Dignity Health, Adobe, Facebook, Impact Hub, IONS, and Climate Action Network International.

 Rako's integrative healing practice with individuals draws from subtle energetics, intuitive inquiry, and somatics, as well as ancestral and nature based ritual work.
 Rako's collective healing programs weave in poetry and other expressive arts and have positively impacted thousands of people.
 In academic and activist settings he often frames his healing work as collective acts of decolonization and community well-being, and brings to bear the painful and creative tension between indigenous and modern modes of being.